Prospective Music Students

 Credits for music theory, aural skills, and keyboarding skills are initially transferred as general credits (1TT/1XX) until a music core equivalency assessment determines the appropriate equivalency.

-The music theory and aural skills assessments are an overview of the two-year curriculum.
-Students are encouraged to answer what they know.
-The music theory assessment is a timed (120 min) multiple choice and written assessment.
-Students taking the assessment online must download and save the Music Theory Written Portion PDF which must be uploaded to the assessment in the last question as a scanned PDF or photo.
+• The music theory assessment is a timed (120 min) multiple-choice and written assessment.
+Students taking the assessment online must download and save the Music Theory Written Portion PDF, which must be uploaded as a scanned PDF or photo in the last question.

-The aural skills assessment will be an individual 15-20 min appointment either on zoom or in-person.
-The aural skills assessment is an individual appointment for sight singing, sight reading, and listening for intervals and seniorities.
+• The aural skills assessment is an individual 15-20 min appointment either on Zoom or in person.
+It includes sight singing, sight reading, and listening for intervals and harmonies.

-The keyboarding assessment has a prescreening portion via an online form for students to upload or describe their most recent course curriculum.
-After this, students may be required to schedule an individual in-person appointment at a later time.
-The in-person assessment is an individual appointment that includes the Keyboard Proficiency Exam.
+• The keyboarding assessment has a prescreening portion via an online form where students can upload or describe their most recent course curriculum.
+After this, students may be required to schedule an individual in-person appointment for the Keyboard Proficiency Exam.
 During the assessment, eligible keyboarding assessment students will play what they can from the KPE, and the accompanied piece will be played at a later date.

 A view of the concert hall from the audience during a performance.